-Neil Patel of Crazy Egg states that drip campaigns are “absolutely valuable to your marketing efforts.
-But they’re only as good as the emails you write.”
+Neil Patel, of Crazy Egg, says that drip campaigns are “absolutely valuable to your marketing efforts.
+But they’re only as good as the email you write.”

-In other words, they need to stand on their own and should not rely on the others in the pipeline.
+In other words, your campaigns need to stand on their own without having to rely on other elements in the pipeline.

-Cover the basics.
 Are you confident that you really know your customers and prospects?
-Make certain of this before crafting your messages.
-Here’s what you should know in your bones:
+Make certain of this before crafting your messaging.
+Here are some questions to answer before finalizing your emails:

-Do you have a persona outlined for this audience segment?
-(For a refresher on personas, check out our post here.)
+- Do you have a persona outlined for this audience segment? (for a refresher on personas, check out this blog post.)

 - Who are the prospects and what are they likely to respond to?